SpangleLabs/simple-tg-backup/README.md

   - Deduplicate users in the same way messages are
   - Deduplicate chats in the same way messages are
   - Double check how sticker and sticker set deduplication is working
-- Add time limits to the peer and sticker cache and such
 - Ability to specify notes on dialogs archive settings.
 (Like, why are you overriding defaults)

 ### TODO: Later